project-origin/docs/doc/concept/guide.md

 - [Wallet (Concept)](./wallet.md) - A **concept** that holds the private keys, users data and signs transactions.
 - [Orchestration](./orchestration.md) - A way to manage and coordinate the execution of complex transactions across multiple streams.
 - [Vault](./vault.md) - A **system** that hosted system that holds many users `wallets`.
+- [Receive Slice](./receive-slice.md) - How the slices are transferred from one wallet to another.

 ## Other systems